DataDog/heroku-buildpack-datadog/README.md

 heroku config:set DD_POSTGRES_URL_VAR=POSTGRES_URL1,POSTGRES_URL2
 ```

-To enable [Database Monitoring][17] for your Postgres instances, set `DD_ENABLE_DBM` to true:
+To enable [Database Monitoring][17] for your Postgres instances, grant the Agent access to your database following [these instructions][18], and set `DD_ENABLE_DBM` to true:

 ```
 heroku config:set DD_ENABLE_DBM=true
 ```

-Database Monitoring requires [creating database credentials for the Datadog Agent][18], therefore, DBM is not available in the Heroku Postgres Essential Tier plans.
+Database Monitoring requires creating database credentials for the Datadog Agent, therefore, DBM is not available in the Heroku Postgres Essential Tier plans.

 ### Enabling other integrations